 Middle School Electives

-Middle School Electives camp is held on the Page-Frederiksen campus at 2015 Pleasant Ridge Road.
+The location for Middle School Electives camp varies based on the week’s theme.
+Sessions are held on Guilford Campus at 1128 New Garden Road or on the Page-Frederiksen campus at 2015 Pleasant Ridge Road.

-Middle School Electives are open to students who have completed 6th, 7th or 8th grade.
+Middle School Electives are open to rising 7th, 8th, and 9th-grade students.
 Given the developmental importance of having social interactions at this age, we offer this program to provide a safe and appropriate place for social and learning opportunities in comfortable settings.
 Everything is oriented toward students trying and doing activities for themselves while having fun with their peers in a relaxed learning environment.
-Multiple field trips are offered at this level.
+Regular field trips are offered at this level.

 This week gives Middle School students the opportunity to explore Greensboro and the Triad area and its many interesting places and activities.
 Two days of the week, participants will get to select where to eat at local restaurants for lunch.
 We will go bowling, see an appropriately rated movie, and take time to explore some of the beautiful parks that are right here in the Gate City.
 On Monday, participants will have an opportunity to help plan the schedule, so bring your own ideas of fun things to do with all your Goofing Off friends!